warbot/ruby-client/README.md

 ## Installation

-Add this line to your application's :Gemfile =>
+Add this line to your application's Gemfile:

 ```ruby
 gem 'namely-ruby187', :git => 'https://github.com/warbot/ruby-client.git'
 ```

-And then :execute =>
+And then execute:

     $ bundle